astro313/RXJ1131/WRITEUP/response.md

 (There are two places to fix this).

 #RESPONSE
-While the most extreme peak to peak noise is ~100 mJy/beam, the noise varies across channels, and therefore, on average, sigma is lower across all channels.
-Thus, the uncertainty is more representative using those obtained from the integrated map.
+We have considered the referee's point of view, and agree that the most extreme peak to peak noise across two channels is from -50 to +50 mJy/beam.
+However, this is not representative of the noise across all channels that are being used to derive the line flux.
+We thus derive the uncertainty based on the RMS obtained from the intensity map.

-To demonstrate that our S/N are real regardless of the fainter blue wing, we have independently obtained SNR map to confirm our results, where the peak flux in the red peak is 11.46+/-1.95 Jy/B and the blue peak is 5.13 +/- 1.45 Jy/B.
+To address the referee's comment and to demonstrate the significance of our detection that is reported in the paper, we have extracted the peak fluxes and their corresponding uncertainties for the blue and red wing independently.
+For the blue wing, we find a peak flux density of 5.13 +/- 1.43 Jy km/s /beam in the intensity map, indicating a ≥3sigma detection in this component.
+For the red wing, we find a peak flux density of 11.45+/-1.99 Jy km/s /beam in the intensity map, indicating a ~6 sigma detection.
+The SNRs are thus consistent with the reported detection significance of ≥5sigma in the paper which was obtained based on the peak flux density in the intensity map obtained by summing over the full line profile (i.e., including emission in both wings).

-I think what was confusing was the reported I_CO(3-2)=35.7+/-21.3Jy km/s, for which I missed a sqrt, and it should have been 35.7+/-6.91 Jy km/s, which has been corrected.
+Since both CO lines are observed towards the same source, using prior knowledge about the blue wing from the CO(2-1) data to inform about the CO(3-2) emission also appears reasonable.

-Since both CO lines are observed towards the same source, using prior knowledge about the blue wing from the CO(2-1) data to inform about the CO(3-2) emission is reasonable.
+While the additional figure in I_CO is not significant, we keep this to enable reproducible results and to minimize cumulative errors in deriving second order quantities.
+We only report significant figures when reporting the resulting physical parameters.

-While the additional figure in I_CO is not significant, we keep this to enable reproducible results and to minimize cumulative errors (e.g. when compiled for a larger number of samples).
-We only report significant figures when reporting the physical parameters.
+We agree with the referee and have updated 1.5mm to 1.4mm.